BrunoFNGarcia/Flashcards-Project/README.md

 ## How to Use

 Open <https://bruno-flashcards-project.netlify.app/>.
-It's a simple application to create Topics and Quizzes for each Topic.
+It's a simple application to create Topics and Quizzes.
 It can help you study, act as a planner or even create quizzes to challenge your friends!
 The usability is very simple.
 There are three menu itens:

 * Topics: here you have all the topics you've created, with their respective name, icon and quizzes.
 You can click in a topic to view all the quizzes associated.